piuppi/Proof-of-Concepts/AudimexEE/SQLInjection.md

 ### Overview
 AudimexEE is an audit software solution for large enterprises that fulfils highest demands in terms of the implementation of auditing processes and corporate structures surrounding a powerful and highly flexible audit universe.

-#### Before **14.1.1** version is vulnerable to **SQL Injection**.
-An attacker with limited privileges (auditor profile) can achieve a SQL injection that can lead in data leakage.
+#### Versions prior to 14.1.1 are vulnerable to SQL Injection.
+An attacker with limited privileges (auditor profile) can perform a SQL injection that can lead to data leakage.

 ### Description
-The SQLi vulnerability, present in the Documents component, can be exploited via '**object_path**' parameter, using a payload to trigger a 'error-based' or 'boolean-based blind' SQL injection.
+The SQLi vulnerability, in the Documents component, can be exploited via '**object_path**' parameter, using a payload to trigger an 'error-based' or 'boolean-based blind' SQL injection.

 ### Impact
 This vulnerability allows attackers with limited privileges to execute arbitrary SQL commands on the database server.